December 4, 2023

 However, if you think about that, maybe that feels too unattainable and that prevents you from taking steps.

-So another way of getting yourself out of your comfort zone could look like going for a brisk walk or walking in a different area, or maybe in a different terrain that is more hilly.
+So another way of getting yourself out of your comfort zone could look like going for a brisk walk, walking in a different area, or maybe in a different terrain that is more hilly.

 Remember, you get to choose how you start.